Politics of Liechtenstein: Executive branch

 Hans-Adam II, Prince of Liechtenstein has been the head of state since 1989.
 His constitutional powers include the power to veto any legislation, to be used at his discretion, as well as the dissolution of the Landtag, which may become subject to referendum if challenged.
 He represents the state vis-à-vis foreign states.
 He signs international treaties either in person or delegates this function to a plenipotentiary.
 Some treaties under international law become valid only when they have been ratified by the Landtag.
 On the basis of the names put forward by the Landtag, the Prince nominates the government, district and high court judges, the judges of the Supreme Court, and the presidents and their deputies of the Constitutional Court and of the Administrative Court of Appeal.
 The Prince's other authorities include exercising the right to mitigate and commute punishments that have been imposed with legal force and the abolition — i.e., the dismissal — of investigations that have been initiated.
 All judgments are issued in the name of the Prince.

 In August 2004, Prince Hans-Adam handed over the day-to-day running of the country to his son, Prince Alois, while still remaining the official head of state.
+Since April 2025, the incumbent prime minister has been Brigitte Haas of the VU.